shradhatx/reference/README.md

 ### Tell me about yourself.
 I am a IT professional passionate about technology and learning.
 I thoroughly enjoy my work.
 I help my clients create products and solve business problems using IT.

-In big data space, I specialize in solution architecture,  I also develop to solve specific business problem mainly in ES, NoSQL(cassandra, Hbase), PoC in graph DB (Titan, GraphX) and many other open source trending technologies in big data space.
+In big data space, I specialize in solution architecture,  I also develop to solve specific business problem mainly in ES, NoSQL(cassandra, Hbase), PoC in graph DB (Titan, GraphX) and many other open source trending technologies.

 I like to be engaged in big picture, involved in end to end solution and ROI.